How LLC Owners Save on Taxes in 2026

 3. Section 179 and Bonus Depreciation — Deduct Dental Equipment Immediately

 Dental practices are equipment-intensive: CBCT scanners, CAD/CAM milling units, digital X-ray systems, dental chairs, sterilization equipment, and intraoral cameras can cost $50,000–$500,000 or more.
 Under IRC §179, a dental practice can deduct up to $1,220,000 in qualifying equipment in the year of purchase (2026 limit).
-Under IRC §168(k) bonus depreciation, 40% of the remaining basis is deductible in 2026 (phasing down from 60% in 2024).
+Under IRC §168(k) bonus depreciation is 100% permanent (OBBBA restored it) from 60% in 2024).

 Example: A dentist purchases a CBCT scanner for $150,000 and a CAD/CAM system for $80,000 in 2026 — total $230,000.
 Under §179, the full $230,000 is deductible in 2026, generating a $230,000 deduction.
 At a combined federal/state marginal rate of 45%, this saves $103,500 in taxes in year one versus straight-line depreciation over 7 years.